 The 15,000-meter drill program was successful in outlining a zone of higher-grade, down-dip mineralization north of the Mt.
 Diablo pit and between the Northern Belle and Mount Diablo pits.
 Similarly, drilling immediately east and west of the Mount Diablo pit reports significant widths of mineralized intervals with silver averages exceeding historic cut-off grades of 0.5 opt of cyanide soluble silver.
-This confirms the continuity of nearsurface silver-oxide mineralization along-strike for at least 500 m west and 100 m east of the Diablo pit.
+This confirms the continuity of near-surface silver-oxide mineralization along-strike for at least 500 m west and 100 m east of the Diablo pit.
 The mineralized system remains open along-strike in both directions.
-Additionally, indications of porphyry style alteration and mineralization have been identified in felsic dykes and altered intrusive rocks with deep, drill intercepted gold mineralization associated with porphyry style alteration returning 5.99 g/t gold over 0.67 m in hole SO-C-21-081 located west of the Northern Belle open pit.
+Additionally, indications of porphyry style alteration and mineralization associated with porphyry style alteration returning 5.99 g/t gold over 0.67 m in hole SO-C-21-081 located west of the Northern Belle open pit.
 This enhances the upside exploration potential for the discovery of additional mineralized systems at Candelaria